booktrawler/tom-rhodes-blog/src/posts/blog/stories/2024/June/the-joy-of-serving-others-convey-the-message-that-true-joy-comes-from-serving-others/2024-06-01-the-joy-of-serving-others-convey-the-message-that-true-joy-comes-from-serving-others-31.md

 ---
 title: "The Serving Heart - Tom's Stories 31"
-date: 2024-06-01
+date: "2024-06-01"
 permalink: "stories/2024/June/the-joy-of-serving-others-convey-the-message-that-true-joy-comes-from-serving-others/"
-description: The story follows Sarah, a wife and mother struggling with the demands of her daily life.
+description: "The story follows Sarah, a wife and mother struggling with the demands of her daily life.
 After a conversation with her pastor, she decides to focus on serving others, which helps her rediscover her sense of purpose and joy.
-The story emphasizes the transformative power of shifting one's perspective from self-focus to selfless service, leading to stronger relationships and a more fulfilling life.
+The story emphasizes the transformative power of shifting one's perspective from self-focus to selfless service, leading to stronger relationships and a more fulfilling life."
-theme: Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance
+theme: "[Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance]"
 tags: "Tom's Stories"
 ---
 #The Serving Heart